I used to (wrongly) think Christianity was all about what Christians can’t do. Here are sixteen things that made my list back then, that no longer do.

 Trusting in God does not negate living wisely.
 Proverbs 13:22 says “A good man leaves an inheritance to his children’s children.”
 How does he do this without saving?
 Certainly it’s possible to trust in riches rather than God, but saving money generally displays wisdom, discipline, and a readiness to give to others when the need arises.

 I’d love to hear from you.
-Which of these points did you resonate with?
-Is there anything else you’d add to this list?
+Which of these points did you resonate with most?
+Is there anything you’d add to this list?
 Do you disagree with any of these?
-I’d love to learn from you.
+Mostly, I pray this post points you to the truth that Christianity isn’t defined by what you can’t do, but by what Christ did do on behalf of sinners like me and you.

 - Full disclosure: I will make a few pennies if you purchase any Amazon products I linked to in this post.